FusionAuth/fusionauth-site/site/_posts/2022-04-14-announcing-fusionauth-1.36.md

 This functionality is only available for our Enterprise users; learn more by visiting [the pricing page](/pricing) or [contacting our sales team](/contact).

-{% include _image.liquid src="/assets/img/blogs/release-1-35/api-requests-lambda.png" alt="Lambda which makes API requests." class="img-fluid" figure=true %}
+{% include _image.liquid src="/assets/img/blogs/release-1-36/scim-tenant-settings.png" alt="SCIM tenant settings" class="img-fluid" figure=true %}

 ## Nintendo Online Identity Provider

-Nintendo Online (forthcoming) has been added as an identity provider, allowing users to log in using their Nintendo Online accounts.
+Nintendo Online has been added as an identity provider, allowing users to log in using their Nintendo Online accounts.

 {% include _image.liquid src="/assets/img/blogs/release-1-36/nintendo-login.png" alt="Nintendo added as Idp." class="img-fluid" figure=true %}